You’ve been hearing me talk insulation for a while now. I figure it’s high time I explain our insulation choices and struggles.

 Pros and cons:

 The closed roof system is more insulated.
 You can imagine that venting a roof makes it harder to heat.
 You can also imagine that having the roof closed up makes the house harder to cool in the summer.
 Might be the time to pay some attention to your local AC repair services in this case.
 Normal operation has the hot air rising and exiting the roof vents.
 That’s a minor downside compared to the diminished life of the roof.
 Roofs like to breathe and to be the same temperature above and below the shingles.
 Any experienced roofer knows it.
-With the closed roof system, the underside of the roof is covered with foam instead of air (learn more here).
+With the closed roof system, the underside of the roof is covered with foam instead of air and coul require furnace repair.
+If you do need the furnace repair then I reccomend furnace repair dayton to help you out.

 Normally, we would stick to an open system without much hesitation.
 The difficulty is in the 3rd floor.
 The third floor is tucked up under the eaves of the roof.
 As you can see here: